Andrzej-Andrzej/android_device_sony_tubads/README.md

-UPDATE5 03/11/2016
+UPDATE5 05/22/2017

-Rebuild sources from Elephone M3
+Rebuild sources from Elephone P9000 and added TWRP config